-Miri Kim completed her BA in history at Reed College in Portland, Ore., and her PhD in history at the University of California, Irvine.
+Miri Kim completed her B.A. in history at Reed College in Portland, Oregon, and her doctorate in history at the University of California, Irvine.

 Her research in military and institutional history focuses on Northeast China in the Republican Period.
 At Norwich, she teaches wide-ranging introductory courses in world history and East Asian history, history courses on modern China and Japan, and specialized courses, such as War and Image in Modern China.
 She is a member of the Association for Asian Studies, the World History Association, and the Chinese Military History Society.